 A solid foundation was laid.
 For many years it had a 100% matric pass rate with some of the pupils gaining 1st position nationally and others reaching the top 10.
-The school not only played its part in the academic preparation of its pupils, but also had a wide-ranging sports programme including athletics, swimming and team sports, with many pupils gaining provincial and national colours.
+The school not only played a pivotal role in the academic preparation of its pupils, but also had a wide-ranging sports programme including athletics, swimming and a variety of team sports, with many pupils gaining provincial and national colours.

 The sports facilities at the school are grossly inadequate.
 In order to give the pupils the benefit of organised sport, the school played a major part in the establishment of the Uitenhage Sports Board (USB).
 Under the direction of the USB, our pupils, together with pupils from other schools in the area, planted the grass at the Jubilee Park Sports Fields – a lasting legacy.

-We pay tribute to the first principal, Mr H.C.C.
-Hendricks, and his team of pioneers.
-Their dedication and commitment laid the foundation for this institution to become a beacon of hope to the entire disadvantaged community of Uitenhage.
-In 2013 NMMU awarded Mr. Hendricks an honorary doctorate (posthumously) in recognition of his substantial contribution to education.
+We pay homage to our first principal, Mr HCC Hendricks, and his team of pioneers.
+Their unwavering commitment laid the foundation for this institution to become a beacon of hope to the entire disadvantaged community of Uitenhage.
+In 2013 the Nelson Mandela University awarded Mr Hendricks an honorary doctorate (posthumously) in recognition of his substantial contribution to education.